Displaying Base64 encoded images in .NET MAUI

 Now you know how to work with Base64 and .NET MAUI images!
 While this post starts with how this can be used to save image in databases, that is something I do not typically recommend.

 Databases usually aren’t optimized to hold these amounts of (binary) data.
 Typically what you want to do is save the images somewhere on disk and then save the path to said image in the database.
-That will also prevent the other considerations that I have mentioned above.
+But who am I to tell you what to do? 😉

 The code that I’ve use for this post is on this GitHub repository: https://github.com/jfversluis/MauiBase64ImageSample